Privacy in general

 This privacy notice is valid for all companies and websites of the CPH group.
-This includes: Zeochem (www.zeochem.ch), Perlen Papier (www.perlen.ch as well as www.aps.swiss), Perlenpackaging (www.perlenpackaging.com), CPH Holding (www.cph.ch).
+This includes: Zeochem (www.zeochem.com), Perlen Papier (www.perlen.ch as well as www.aps.swiss), Perlen Packaging (www.perlenpackaging.com), CPH Chemie + Papier Holding (www.cph.ch).
 The term CPH used below applies analogously to all previously mentioned companies.

 The controller is the company which runs the website you just visited.

 CPH considers it important that its website users are informed as to when, for what purposes and which personal data are processed.

 CPH reserves the right to amend this Privacy Notice from time to time.
 You should therefore read this Privacy Notice regularly.
 The date of the then-current version (valid from) may be found at the beginning of the Privacy Notice.

 Personal data means any information relating to an identified or identifiable natural person (e.g., name, address, telephone number, date of birth or email address).

 In general, you can use our website without providing any personal data.
 The use of certain website services may require personal data to be provided, for instance in order to sign up for a newsletter.

 Personal data are therefore not processed as a matter of course, but rather only under certain circumstances and for specific purposes.